Open energy system models: SWITCH

 SWITCH is a loose acronym for solar, wind, conventional and hydroelectric generation, and transmission.
 SWITCH is an optimal planning model for power systems with large shares of renewable energy.
-SWITCH is being developed by the Department of Electrical Engineering, University of Hawai'i, Mānoa, Hawaii, USA.
+SWITCH is being developed by the Department of Electrical Engineering, University of Hawaiʻi at Mānoa, Hawaii, USA.
 The project runs a small website and hosts its codebase and datasets on GitHub.
 SWITCH is written in Pyomo, an optimization components library programmed in Python.
 It can use either the open source GLPK solver or the commercial CPLEX solver.

 SWITCH is a power system model, focused on renewables integration.
 It can identify which generator and transmission projects to build in order to satisfy electricity demand at the lowest cost over a several-year period while also reducing CO_{2} emissions.
 SWITCH utilizes multi-stage stochastic linear optimization with the objective of minimizing the present value of the cost of power plants, transmission capacity, fuel usage, and an arbitrary per-tonne CO_{2} charge (to represent either a carbon tax or a certificate price), over the course of a multi-year investment period.
 It has two major sets of decision variables.
 First, at the start of each investment period, SWITCH selects how much generation capacity to build in each of several geographic load zones, how much power transfer capability to add between these zones, and whether to operate existing generation capacity during the investment period or to temporarily mothball it to avoid fixed operation and maintenance costs.
 Second, for a set of sample days within each investment period, SWITCH makes hourly decisions about how much power to generate from each dispatchable power plant, store at each pumped hydro facility, or transfer along each transmission interconnector.
 The system must also ensure enough generation and transmission capacity to provide a planning reserve margin of 15% above the load forecasts.
 For each sampled hour, SWITCH uses electricity demand and renewable power production based on actual measurements, so that the weather-driven correlations between these elements remain intact.